This post is also available in: हिन्दी

 What is sambar?

-Sambar is a South Indian dish made with lentil (pulse or dal), vegetables, tamarind and special masala called sambar masala.
-Apart from sambar masala, we add some other spices in it.
+Sambar is a South Indian dish made with lentils (pulse or dal), vegetables, tamarind and special masala called sambar masala.
+Apart from sambar masala, we add some other spices to it.

-Which kind of dal used in preparing sambar
+Which kind of dal is used in preparing sambar